Skip to content

 The node requires a connection to the selected base layer through a JSON-RPC provider.
 The provider must support both HTTP and WebSocket.

-The user can run his base layer node, or choose a third-party provider from the non-exaustive list below:
+The user can run his base layer node, or choose a third-party provider from the non-exhaustive list below:

 Database